rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular-verification---acid.md

 ## Compare k’s

-When comparing k’s between R and excel, the goal is that the difference is less than 1 percentile for each k.
+When comparing k’s between R and excel, the goal is that the relative difference is less than 1 percentile for each k.
 The reason is that smaller differences often are a result of differences in rounding values between excel and R, and not the result of mistakes in calculations or different input values.
 In this vignette two types of k’s are compared: diagonal k’s and from-to k’s.

 At the time of this verification, some improvements were already made in the R version versus the excel version.
 This meant that some k’s differ